vandybgsa/handbook/README.md

 8) Click on the files you would like to commit
 9) Add a commit message then click Commit
 10) Click on the green arrow to push to github
-11) Submit a pull request to the main repo so Lucy can incorporate changes
+11) Submit a pull request to the main repo so your changes can be incorporated

 ## compile handbook
 After updating, be sure to compile the handbook by setting your working directory and running